Disclosure: Kansas I-70 Association sponsored this post. However, all opinions and photographs are my own.

 The store has a space devoted to lounging and enjoying confections, ice cream, and cold drinks.
 Brightly colored booths line the wall, and jars of retro candies tempt shoppers to stock up on their favorites.
 I bet it also doubles as a great place to keep the kids happy while Mom shops until her heart’s content.

 CITY LIMITS BAR AND GRILL

 With bags of home decor finds in my car, I drove to the ever-popular City Limits Bar and Grill (2227 S. Range Ave.) for lunch.
 Surprisingly, the restaurant was tucked away behind Colby’s popular highway rest stop.
 Palm trees welcomed me as I entered the parking lot, an Oasis on the Plains!

-With time to spare before heading to Goodland, I drove back into town to relax at Fike Park, located north of the courthouse.
+With time to spare before heading to Goodland, I drove back into town to relax at Fike Park, located north of City Hall.
 The park, named after a one-time town mayor, was breathtaking.